Joe Spano

-Joseph Peter Spano (born July 7, 1946) is an American actor best known for his roles as Lt.
+Joseph Peter Spano (born July 7, 1946) is an American actor known best for his roles as Lt.
 Henry Goldblume on Hill Street Blues and FBI Special Agent Tobias C. Fornell on NCIS.
-He also voiced the Chuck E. Cheese (at the time Chuck E. Cheese's Pizza Time Theatre) character, Pasqually the Chef, from 1977–1983.
+He also voiced the Chuck E. Cheese (at the time Chuck E. Cheese's Pizza Time Theatre) character, Pasqually the Chef, from 1977 to 1983.

 Career

-Spano was a member of the San Francisco improv group The Wing, and in college debuted as Paris in a production of Romeo and Juliet in 1967.
-In 1968, he helped found the Berkeley Repertory Theatre, appearing in its first production, and stayed with the company for ten years.
-He moved to Hollywood in the late 1970s, landing guest spots on TV and bit roles in American Graffiti (1973) and The Enforcer (1976).
+Spano was a member of the improvisation group The Wing, and in college debuted as Paris in a production of Romeo and Juliet in 1967.
+In 1968, he helped found the Berkeley Repertory Theatre, acting in its first production, and stayed with the company for ten years.
+He relocated to Hollywood during the late 1970s, obtaining guest roles for television and minor roles in American Graffiti (1973) and The Enforcer (1976).

 In Hill Street Blues he played Henry Goldblume during the entire seven-year run of the series, first as a detective sergeant, later as a lieutenant.
 Goldblume was one of Hill Street precinct captain Frank Furillo's trusted junior officers, serving at times as a hostage negotiator and gangs relations officer.
-The character was sympathetic to crime victims, sometimes coming in conflict with his duties as a police officer.
-Spano was one of many actors appearing throughout each episode, which typically had several interwoven story lines.
+The character was sympathetic to crime victims, sometimes conflicting with his duties as a police officer.
+Spano was one of many actors appearing throughout each episode, which typically had several story lines intermingled.

 After Hill Street Blues ended, Spano won recurring roles in television police shows Murder One (1995) and NYPD Blue (1993), again as a detective, and has appeared regularly in television movies and television shows like The X-Files (episodes "Tempus Fugit" and "Max"), Mercy Point and Amazing Grace.
 Spano won an Emmy award in 1988 for Best Guest Actor in a Drama Series for a role he played in an episode of Midnight Caller.
-He has appeared in several feature films, including Apollo 13 and Primal Fear.
+He has appeared in several feature movies, including Apollo 13 and Primal Fear.
 His credits are often confused with Australian actor Joseph Spano.
 They are not related.

 He is a veteran stage actor on the east and west coasts.
 Spano made his Broadway debut in 1992 in the Roundabout Theater revival of Arthur Miller's The Price, with Eli Wallach, which was nominated for a Tony for Best Revival.
 West coast stage credits include Eduardo Pavlovsky's Potestad, and David Mamet's Speed-the-Plow and American Buffalo, for which he was awarded an LA Drama Critics Circle Award.
 At the Rubicon Theater in Ventura he has played General Burgoyne in George Bernard Shaw's The Devil's Disciple, Greg in A. R. Gurney's Sylvia and Vladimir in Waiting for Godot.
 He is a member of the Antaeus Theater Company and a founding member of three other theater companies.
 He played a seductive vampire in the cult musical Dracula: A Musical Nightmare in a small Los Angeles theatre.
 He also appeared in the TV movie Brotherhood of Justice with Keanu Reeves and Kiefer Sutherland.

-He is the voice of the Wild Flower Hotline for the Theodore Payne Foundation, which can be reached by calling (818) 768-1802.
+He is the voice of the Wild Flower Hotline for the Theodore Payne Foundation, which can be reached by telephoning (818) 768-1802.